Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 * `osm-controller` runs on all nodes and is the control plane of the service mesh
 * `osm-injecter` runs on all nodes and is responsible for injecting data plane components (i.e., Envoy proxy sidecars) into application pods

 These resources are typically [installed manually using the OSM CLI command `osm install`](https://release-v1-2.docs.openservicemesh.io/docs/getting_started/setup_osm/#installing-osm-on-kubernetes).
-However, with the AKS add-on, the installation and configuration is done for you and when OSM is deployed with the Web Application Routing add-on, Azure automatically adds additional configuration to allow NGINX and OSM to work together.
+However, with the AKS add-on, the installation and configuration is done for you.
+When OSM is deployed with the Web Application Routing add-on, Azure automatically adds additional configuration to allow NGINX and OSM to work together.

 > With open-source OSM, you have an option on the namespace where `osm` is installed (normally in the `osm-system` namespace), but since this is managed by AKS, it has been installed in the `kube-system` namespace for you.